-- i. contributes to the visual appeal of the public realm, - ii. reduces the urban heat island effect, - iii. contributes to the safety of pedestrians and cyclists, and - iv. reinforces connections between key destinations in the PDA including activity centres, community facilities, employment clusters and the civic open spaces along the river.
+- i. contributes to the visual appeal of the public realm, - ii. reduces the urban heat island effect, - iii. contributes to the safety of pedestrians and cyclists, - iv. reinforces pedestrian and cycle connections between key destinations in the PDA including activity centres, community facilities, employment clusters and the civic open spaces along the river, and - v. reinforces connections to public transport and the surrounding walking and cycling network such as existing active transport